seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

     # Log the hashed password for the CSV
     echo "$username,$password" >> $PASSWORD_FILE
 ```
-This logs the hashed password of the user in the format "user,password" into the /var/secure/user_passwords.csv file
+This logs the hashed password of the user in the format "user,password" into the "/var/secure/user_passwords.csv" file.

 ### Block 17
 ```
     log_message "Password for $username set." done < "$1"
 ```
-This logs the action of password being set into /var/log/user_manangement.log file
+This logs the action of password being set into "/var/log/user_manangement.log file".

 ### Block 18
 ```